ignatiusmb/mauss.dev/workspace/content/routes/posts/svg-to-favicon/+article.md

 ---
 date: 2025-07-16
 title: Crafting a Minimal SVG-to-Favicon Generator
-description: a dive into the process of building a self-contained favicon generator
+description: a technical dive into the process of building a self-contained favicon generator
 tags: [devlog, javascript, typescript, svelte]
 ---